commons-app/commons-app-documentation/Translating-the-app.md

 Getting a translator account on translatewiki is a bit cumbersome, but don't worry you will get one soon:

 1. Create an account at https://translatewiki.net
-2. To get "translate rights" edit 20 [random keys](https://translatewiki.net/wiki/Special:TranslationStash?)
+2. To get "translate rights", first edit 20 [random keys](https://translatewiki.net/wiki/Special:TranslationStash?)
-3. If for any reason that does not work, you can also ask in their [chat](https://translatewiki.net/wiki/Special:WebChat)).
+3. If for any reason that does not work, you can also ask in TranslateWiki's [chat](https://translatewiki.net/wiki/Special:WebChat).

 # Internals